Post job

 In a logistics internship, an intern's duties depend on the directives of a supervising staff or manager.
 Typically, their responsibilities revolve around processing documentation, producing progress reports, maintaining records, updating databases, answering calls and correspondence, disseminating information, and running errands.
 They may also participate in coordinating deliveries, devise strategies to optimize processes according to schedules, liaise with clients, and participate in preparing presentations.
 Should there be any problems or concerns, it is essential to report to the manager right away.

 These skill sets are where the common ground ends though.
-A distribution coordinator responsibility is more likely to require skills like "customer service," "shipping receiving," "on-time delivery," and "logistics."
-Whereas a logistics internship requires skills like "supply chain," "logistics intern," "chain management," and "process improvement."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a distribution coordinator are more likely to require skills like "customer service," "shipping receiving," "on-time delivery," and "logistics."
+On the other hand, a job as a logistics internship requires skills like "supply chain," "logistics intern," "chain management," and "process improvement."
+As you can see, what employees do in each career varies considerably.

 On average, logistics interns reach similar levels of education than distribution coordinators.
 Logistics interns are 4.8% more likely to earn a Master's Degree and 0.2% less likely to graduate with a Doctoral Degree.